unional/domture/README.md

 `domture` allows you to load packages and scripts directly on a `jsdom` instance for testing purpose.

-You can load `npm` packages as well as local files (by default relative to current folder `.`).
+You can load `npm` packages as well as local files (by default relative to current working directory `.`).

+`domture` supports two loaders: `systemjs` and `webpack`.

+When using `systemjs`, it leveages `systemjs` magic to load any type of module files.
+However, certain NodeJS resolution does not work currently, and also code coverage is not available.

-Under the hood, it bundles the files you try to import with `webpack` and load them into `jsdom` through script tags.
+When using `webpack`, it bundles the files you try to import with `webpack` and load them into `jsdom` through script tags.
+The NodeJS resolution is complete and code coverage is (will be) available.
+However, additional bundle time is needed and bundles management still need to be planned out and implemented in the future.
+You also lost the magic from `systemjs`.

+By default, `webpack` will be used as the default loader.

 ## Usage